 To answer that question, CHOA started with a team of experts, which included AHA Consulting Engineers (AHA).

 AHA recognized the key role it would play in the project and in the lives of families who rely on CHOA.
-“We had to consider the patients’ needs with every design decision we made,” said Mark McNaron, Partner and Managing Director of AHA Consulting Engineers’ Southeast region.
+“We had to consider the patients’ needs with every design decision we made,” said Mark McNaron, former Partner and Managing Director of AHA Consulting Engineers’ Southeast region.

 With AHA’s input, CHOA elected to vertically expand its Scottish Rite Hospital, which was originally designed to accommodate two additional floors.
 AHA designed the new fourth and fifth floors to add 60,000-sf and 60 patient rooms to the hospital, as well as new spaces for pediatric intensive care, hematology and oncology.

 “Moving the existing rooftop equipment to the new fifth floor roof while keeping the hospital fully operational presented a considerable challenge to our design team,” said McNaron.
 “So AHA went beyond its traditional design scope and focused instead of saving money to purchase new rooftop equipment.”

 The new equipment, which was not included in the original plan, could then be installed while the existing equipment remained in place.
 Once complete, the systems would be switched over without a disruption in service.